-If however there is uncontrolled bleeding, you should call our practice on 4625 4897 because you might require stitches.
+If however there is uncontrolled bleeding, you should call our practice on 4625 4897 because you might require sutures.
 Dr White can be contacted on 0404 854 250 or call your local hospital if it is after hours.
 Click here for after care instructions and more detailed information.

 Take which ever pain killers you usually take/are safe for you, and try to avoid anything that is making the tooth hurt eg: hot or cold drinks or chewing on that tooth.
 Call the practice as soon as possible.
 Click here for more information.